joshuafhiggins/ButterEngine-Java/README.md

 # Butter Engine

-Butter Engine is a game engine made in LWJGL and uses it's subset libraries for various tasks.
+Butter Engine is a game engine made in LWJGL and uses its subset libraries for various tasks.
 What originally started out as a simple rendering library to make the use of LWJGL easier is now becoming a fully fledged engine with easier end user development.

 ## TODO/Goals/What I'm working on: